 Jerry’s ease of use has earned it a 4.6/5 rating in the App Store, making it the highest-ranked insurance app in the U.S.

-Check out what Jerry user Misty9 had to say about their experience in a five-star review:
+Check out what this Jerry user had to say about their experience in a five-star review:

-“It was so easy and you’re not spending a day comparing companies for the best savings.
+"It was so easy and you're not spending a day comparing companies for the best savings.
 They even cancel your prior insurance.
-You literally review, sign, and you’re good to go!!!
-Then in 6 months, they make sure that you are getting the most savings by comparing prices again for you.
-Can’t get any better than that!!
-I highly recommend!!!”
+You literally review, sign, and you're good to go!!!
+Can’t get any better than that!!" – Satisfied